Protecting Your Boat Hull From Marine Growth

 But First!
 What is Antifouling?

-If nothing is done to keep the boat hull clean, the fuel consumption increases, the boat slows down and durability is significantly reduced.
+Without regular maintenance to keep the boat hull clean, the sheer weight of growth and damage can increase fuel consumption while the boat slows down and durability is significantly reduced.

 Common Disadvantages of Antifouling

 Antifouling paints contain toxic chemicals such as copper, zinc and even tributyltin.
-When boats are permanently docked, paint inevitably breaks down in the water.
-This is bad for the environment and one of the numerous consequences is that the toxic substances contaminate the food chain before ending up on our plates.
+When boats are permanently docked, over time, paint inevitably breaks down in the water.
+This breakdown can have catastrophic consequences for the environment, with the toxic substances contaminating the marine food chain before ending up on our plates.

 If the boat remains permanently in saltwater, it’s not even guaranteed the antifouling treatment will be 100% effective.
 In addition, barnacles and other marine growth can still be found on boats with antifouling treatment.

 Dry Docking: The Best Antifouling Alternative

 The best way to keep a boat hull clean is to not have it permanently in the water.
-Fortunately, a few options are available to keep a boat dry even if it is docked at a marina or private jetty.
+Fortunately, dry docking systems are taking innovative leaps every year and are more readily available so you can keep your boat dry even when it’s docked at a marina or private jetty.

 One of the best antifouling alternatives is the SeaPen.
 The SeaPen is comparable to a boat lift; however, two main differences exist between a boat lift and a SeaPen.
 Firstly, the SeaPen is a much more affordable option, and the SeaPen allows you to dry-dock at water level.
 Once the boat is docked in a SeaPen, the appearance of the boat does not change.
 It is hardly noticeable that the boat is dry-docked which means you keep your view undisturbed.

-The only other option to dry dock a boat is to build a platform with FloatBricks.
-Some of the bricks have a specific shape, allowing the pilot to easily drive on and off in a matter of seconds.
-The boat will stay on the platform and prevent the hull from making contact with the water.
-This option is the most affordable, but is not suitable for boats longer than eight metres.
+Another great option to dry dock your boat is to build a platform with FloatBricks.
+FloatBricks offer flexible solutions to PWC and small boat owners.
+Allowing you to quickly drive on and off in a matter of seconds, FloatBricks keep your boat on the platform and prevent the hull from making contact with the water.
+FloatBricks is one of the most affordable solutions for smaller vessels on the market!